Narottam Morarjee

 Narottam Morarjee died on 5 November 1929.
-Walchand Hirachand, ran some of his ventures till a year before his death in 1953.
-Narottam Morarjee's son Shantikumar filled in posts of his father.
+Walchand Hirachand, ran some of his ventures till a year before he died in 1953.
+Narottam Morarjee's son Shantikumar filled in the posts of his father.
 But the group was indebted with liabilities and ultimately, Morarjee Goculdas Mill was taken over by Piramal Chaturbhuj, patriarch of the Piramal family.
 While, after death of Walchand in 1953, the Scindia Shipping was completely taken over by Narottam Morajee group but shipping business, could not survive the changes and stopped doing business in 1980s.
-Scindia Shipyard, a subsidiary of Scindia Steamship, in which Narottam Morajee, Walchand & Kilachands had stakes was nationalized by government in 1961.
+Scindia Shipyard, a subsidiary of Scindia Steamship, in which Narottam Morajee, Walchand & Kilachands had stakes was nationalized by the government in 1961.

-The Government of India and Indian Shipping Industry at Mumbai established diploma courses in shipping management, which has been named Narottam Morarjee Institute of Shipping.
+The Government of India and the Indian Shipping Industry at Mumbai established diploma courses in shipping management, which have been named the Narottam Morarjee Institute of Shipping.